yuvasaro/cse15l-lab-reports/labreport3.md

 The `-r` tag means search recursively, or search all files and folders within a directory including subfolders.
 We would want to use `grep -r` when we want to search an entire directory of many files for a string or pattern, or perform an operation on all those files at the same time.
+For example, you might search a directory of JUnit test result files for a specific test executed on different days to find out on which days that test passed or failed.

 ```bash
 grep -r "Lucayans" written_2